 Fortunately, this is illegal.
 Employers are not permitted to fire someone for refusing to do something that could have put them in danger.
 Furthermore, there are several other things that fall into this protected category.
 If you reported a company failing or a breach or procedure, this could also stand you in bad stead with your employer, even though you have done the right thing.

 It is important to consider the whole situation carefully.
 If you are dismissed from your job for objecting to something dangerous or illegal, you may have a strong case for claiming wrongful termination.
 Similarly, as this article on termination explains, you could also make a claim if your dismissal was in breach of an existing contract.

-If you feel that you may have been unfairly dismissed from your position, you might find an attorney's advice helpful.
+If you feel that you may have been unfairly dismissed from your position, you might find wrongful termination lawyer advice helpful.
 He or she can help you to understand your rights and may be able to assist you with your claim.
-By standing up to your employer, not only can you increase your chances of a successful claim, but you may also be able to help prevent the same fate befalling future employees.
+By standing up to your employer, not only can you increase your chances of a successful claim, but you may also be able to help prevent the same fate from befalling future employees.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

 To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.